intersystems/Samples-Integration-RedLights/README.md

 	`do ##class(%Library.EnsembleMgr).EnableNamespace("USER")`
 3) Navigate to System Explorer > Classes and import data/EndStateProduction.xml.
 4) Navigate to Interoperability > Production > Production Configuration and open the Demo.RedLights production.
-5) Change the File Path for RealTimeRedLightViolation to <repo home>/data/In and the File Path for To_TicketApplication to <repo home>/data/Out.
+5) Change the File Path for RealTimeRedLightViolation to <repo home>/data/In, Archive Path to <repo home>/data/SampleFiles/ and the File Path for To_TicketApplication to <repo home>/data/Out.
 Don't forget to click Apply to save the changes for each.
 6) Start the production using the Start button at the top.

 ---